-With Christmas in July promotions in full swing, now is an opportune time to purchase LED Christmas lights.
-After all, the holidays are one of the best times to take advantage of LED Christmas lights.
-But LED lights not only use less energy and cost less money; they also offer several other advantages over their incandescent predecessors.
+Since Christmas lights are left on for all hours of the night and LEDs use up to 33% less energy, the holidays are an opportune time to take advantage of LED Christmas lights.
+But LED lights not only use less energy while helping you save you money—they also offer several other advantages over their incandescent predecessors.
 Let’s take a look at why you should upgrade your Christmas lights this holiday season.

-By now, everyone is (or should be) aware of the environmental benefits of using less energy.
+By now, everyone should be aware of the environmental benefits of using less energy.
 Using less energy means we can keep more of the natural resources we use to produce energy on earth for longer, and it also means we can help reduce the amount of pollution coming from our power plants.
 Because LEDs use such little power in comparison to energy-guzzling incandescents (an average LED light string consumes less than 5 watts of power vs. 20 watts or more for an incandescent string) they are by far the more eco-friendly choice.

 [ctt title="An average LED light string consumes less than 5 watts of power vs. 20 watts or more for an incandescent light string." tweet="An average LED light string consumes less than 5 watts of power vs. 20 watts or more for an incandescent light string http://ctt.ec/SfDi6+" coverup="SfDi6"]

 The price, on average, for LED Christmas lights is a little more than double that of incandescent lights.
 Although this may seem steep, LED energy savings can equal their cost over the course of just 4 seasons, or a full-year of continuous use.
 As Christmas lights are supposed to be long-lasting items you can bring out year after year, they will undoubtedly pay for themselves over time.
 In the more immediate sense, LED Christmas lights use up to 1/3 less power than incandescents, minimizing your monthly electric bill.